Bisons Game Notes - Buffalo vs. Pawtucket, DH (5:05 p.m.)

 Game 2 Starter

 Conor Fisk heads to the bump for the second game of the doubleheader.
-Fisk made just one start in 41 appearances between New Hampshire and Buffalo, marking his first full season working primarily out of the bullpen.
+Fisk made just one start in 41 appearances between New Hampshire and Buffalo in 2018, marking his first full season working primarily out of the bullpen.
 Fisk last pitched on April 25th at SWB tossing 1.2 innings.

 Blue Jays Update